CelliesProjects/featherplayer-esp32/README.md

 ## What is it?

-A web-based esp32 music player for mp3/ogg/aac/aac+ webradio and files from a sdcard.<br>Sound output comes from a VS1053 mp3/aac/ogg/wav decoder board.
+A web-based esp32 music player for mp3/ogg/aac/aac+ webradio, local music files and <strike>files from a sdcard</strike>.<br>Sound output comes from a VS1053 mp3/aac/ogg/wav decoder board.

-- Supports http, https (insecure mode)/chunked streams.<br>
+- Supports http, https (insecure mode) and chunked streams.<br>
+- Plays files from local network.
 - <strike>Plays local files from a mounted filesystem.&nbsp;</strike>Working on it.<br>
 - Search for web radio stations on [radio-browser](https://www.radio-browser.info/).
 - Save found radio stations to your favorites.